Bertram11-hub/Bertram11-hub/README.md

 ## Hi 👋 My name is Irechukwu Bertram
 ==================================

-Blockchain enthusiast, web developer and programmer, node runner, community moderator
+Blockchain enthusiast, web developer and programmer, node runner, community moderator, graphics designer
 -------------------------------------------------------------------------------------

 I have Been in the crypto space for 6yrs+, and have acquired many skills, knowledge and experience over this accumulated years.